steveschr/BMS-for-Sailboat/Readme.md

 40mA current draw, 80mA when LCD lit.

 # Construction
 Main board, Balance board, temperature sensor boards and current shunt board.
 A combination of surface mount and through hole.
-I assembled these with a hot plate for the surface mount.
+I assembled these with the printed stencil and a hot plate for the surface mount.
 EasyEDA format schematic & board as well as gerbers for all.
+3D print using PetG or similar.
+PLA is too brittle.
+Boards & LCD fit on printed pins, flatten pins with a soldering iron.
+No screws needed.
 3D printed stencil for main board (Thank you to https://solder-stencil.me/ )

 # hardware